HussienMostafa1/sonarqube-native-deployment/README.md

 ```
 ![Install PostgreSQL.](https://github.com/HussienMostafa1/sonarqube-native-deployment/blob/main/screenshot/PostgreSQL%2010.png?raw=true")

-xiii) Grant all the privileges on the ddsonarqube database to the sonar user.
+xiii) Grant all the privileges on the sonarqube database to the sonar user.
 ```
 GRANT ALL PRIVILEGES ON DATABASE sonarqube to sonar;
 ```
 ![Install PostgreSQL.](https://github.com/HussienMostafa1/sonarqube-native-deployment/blob/main/screenshot/PostgreSQL%2011.png?raw=true")

-xiv) Let's check the created user and the database.
+xiv) check the created user and the database.

 a) To check the created database
 ```